bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 The Makefile has got a lot of changes, let's go through them.

-#### Use of the .env Contents
+#### Use of the `.env` Contents

-Now that we have put the project specific variables into a separate `.env` file it is possible to use those variables in the Makefile.
-This also makes the Makefile more generic and it allows us to add some info on the project to the help target.
-If you now run `make` or `make help` you will see a nice display of the content of the `.env` file.
+Now that we have put the project-specific variables into a separate `.env` file, it is possible to use those variables in the Makefile.
+This also makes the Makefile more generic, and it allows us to add some info on the project to the help target.
+If you now run `make` or `make help`, you will see a nice display of the content of the `.env` file.

 #### More and updated rules

 The main change in the rules is the result of the fact that the compose file expects an image with a certain name to exist.
 This means we need to build that image before the container can actually use it.
 Yes, this is similar to before, but this time the compose file cannot default to the Dockerfile that is in the same directory as the compose file, because the compose file expects an image with a specific name.

 We can add a rule in the Makefile to create the image with the specified name.
 This is the `rebuild-base` rule.
-And now that we use the `.env` contents we can make sure the image name is the one expected by the compose file.
+And now that we use the `.env` contents, we can make sure the image name is the one expected by the compose file.

 But what if we forget to build the image before we run `make up` to start the container?
 No problem, we just let Make handle this.
-We created a rule `ensure-base` that checks if the image exists and if not, it calls the `rebuild-base` rule.
+We created a rule `ensure-base` that checks if the image exists, and if not, it calls the `rebuild-base` rule.

-In the `up` rule we now add a dependency on `ensure-base`.
-Together, this makes sure that whenever we run `make up` Make checks if the image exists and if not, builds it for us.
+In the `up` rule, we now add a dependency on `ensure-base`.
+Together, this makes sure that whenever we run `make up`, `make` checks if the image exists and if not, builds it for us.

 All the moving pieces are now in place so let's see if it all works by running `make up`.
 We expect that, just as before, we can open `http://localhost:4000` in our browser and see the front page of the demo site.
 If all is correct, the terminal shows